stmcculloch/stmcculloch-website/docs/tips-for-maximum-efficiency/optimize-cleaning.md

 ### 2. Keeping all spaces relatively tidy

-Every space in my home should have a default 'resting' state.
-Everything where it is supposed to be.
 When I'm finished using a space, I shall 'reset the room' and put everything back in it's default position.

 ### 3. Avoid Accumulation of Clutter